barbosalopes/baseConversor/README.md

 # baseConversor
 This is a base conversor.

-Curently it does not have a suport for float numbers.
-Only integers.
+# Currently:
+ - Accepts base 2 - 36
+ - Accepts decimal numbers (10,2 or A,FACA)

+# How to use
+ - To separate decimal part use ','
+ - Don't use a thousands separator like '.'